 According to Metolius, Super Chalk is the top-selling chalk in the U.S. One reason is probably the chalk’s price, which is aggressively low.
 Despite its low price, Metolius Super Chalk remains similar in most aspects to its more expensive competitors.

-While the price and added drying agent can give the impression that this is an inferior product, the truth is that Super Chalk performs almost as well as many other brands on the market.
+While the price can give the impression that this is an inferior product, the truth is that Super Chalk performs almost as well as many other brands on the market.

 The main appeal of Metolius Super Chalk is the price.
 It has some unique quirks that you may need to get used to.

 4. FrictionLabs Unicorn Dust: Best Fine Powdered Chalk

 This pure loose chalk from Friction Labs doesn’t contain any additives—just 100% magnesium carbonate.

 Just like other Friction Labs chalk products, the Unicorn Dust chalk itself is a very fine powder that still has a good mix of large and small chunks out of the bag.

 One of the most significant contributors to excessive dryness is chalk staying on the skin, where it continues to do its job of absorbing moisture.
 The good news is that despite having excellent coverage, Friction Labs chalk still washes off easily.